 Though this would be nice (one session and problem solved, money well spent) even if this were true, if would actually rob you of a number of things:

 So - expect to have to put some effort into the process to get the result you desire.

 My whole approach to therapy is based about you and me agreeing at the start of the process what we are setting out to achieve and then working as a team to achieve it.

 I like to describe hypnosis as focussed imagination - with the subject engaged in the process to the degree where it feels involuntary and automatic.
 Hypnotised subjects appear to be unconscious but in fact they are very alert - it is just they appear relaxed on the outside because all their focus in on what it happening internally and what they are creating with their mind.

-It goes without saying that some of the popular misconceptions - 'you are under the control of the hypnotist' 'you are unconscious' 'you might reveal something you don't want to' 'you might get stuck' - don't apply.
+This heightened inner alertness dispels many of the popular misconceptions - 'you are under the control of the hypnotist' 'you are unconscious' 'you might reveal something you don't want to' 'you might get stuck' - don't apply.

-At this point, when I am explaining this to people, many ask 'but what about Derren Brown' (or other stage hypnotists) who 'zap' people into hypnosis and apparently command them into all sorts of entertaining activities.
-If this is something that concerns you (in my very early days of learning hypnosis - it concerned me!) then we can discuss this and I can totally put your mind at ease.
+At this point, when I am explaining this to people, many ask 'but what about Derren Brown' (or other stage hypnotists) who 'zap' people into hypnosis and apparently them into all sorts of entertaining activities.
+If this is something that concerns you (in my very early days of learning hypnosis - it concerned me!) then we can discuss this and I can put your mind at ease.
 Briefly - stage hypnotists are very careful to start with a selection process to find people who are very open to suggestion and willing to comply.
 Note - willing to comply.